Generic Name and Formulations:

 <18yrs: not established.

 Sulfasalazine allergy.
 Upper GI tract obstruction (eg, pyloric stenosis) may delay onset of action.
-Monitor for mesalamine-induced acute intolerance syndrome; discontinue if suspected.
+Discontinue if acute intolerance syndrome is suspected.
 Conditions predisposing to myocarditis or pericarditis.
+Atopic dermatitis or eczema: may have more severe photosensitivity reactions.
 Renal or hepatic impairment.
 Monitor renal function prior to and periodically during therapy.
 Elderly (monitor CBCs).
 Pregnancy (Cat.B).
 Nursing mothers.

 Increased toxicity with nephrotoxic drugs (eg, NSAIDs).
 Increased risk of blood disorders with azathioprine or 6-mercaptopurine.
 May cause elevated test results in measuring urinary normetanephrine.